Students should arrive on time:

 - First waiters should arrive approximately fifteen minutes before the start of the meal.

-- First waiters are responsible for setting the table and for clearing the soup course.
+- First waiters are responsible for setting and bringing food to the table.

 - Second waiters are responsible for clearing the table after the main course and dessert.

-- Waiters should pick up salad bowls, glasses and dessert plates at individual places; dinner plates may be passed, individually, around the table to the waiter.
+- Dinner plates may be passed, individually, around the table to the waiter.

-- Plates should not be scraped at the dining table.
+- Plates should not be scraped at the dining table; scraping should occur at the waiter stand.

 - If a waiter is not present for any reason, or cannot wait, the next student on the table list is the substitute.